7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 CBT helps people with social phobia identify and address their fears.
 A person should keep track of their thoughts throughout the day in order to spot thinking mistakes.

-With the use of programmes that are mindfulness-based, people can practise sustaining present-focus.
+With the use of programs that are mindfulness-based, people can practice sustaining present focus.

-Some people with social anxiety may need to learn basic interpersonal and conversational skills and practise them in social situations that aren’t too uncomfortable.
+Some people with social anxiety may need to learn basic interpersonal and conversational skills and practice them in social situations that aren’t too uncomfortable.

 Avoid using alcohol or sedative drugs to treat anxiety of any kind because they frequently lead to dependency problems.